noneedofit/dc-server-bot-owner/README.md

 ## Invite link

-Now, open the `invite.js` file and change the `guild_id` in the brackets to your actual guild id. run it to get the invite link in the console.
+Now, open the `invite.js` file and change the `guild_id` (is written in two places, make sure to change both) in the brackets to your actual guild id.
+Run it to get the invite link in the console.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/78908173/164231797-cf66b81f-2809-4830-bf77-3046df556949.png">